certbot/certbot/docs/using.rst

 renewal attempt, unless you specify other plugins or options.

 You can also specify hooks to be run before or after a certificate is renewed.
-For example, if you want to use the standalone_ plugin to renew your certificates, you may want to use a command like
+For example, if you have only a single cert and you obtained it using the standalone_ plugin, it will be used by default when renewing.
+In that case you may want to use a command like this to renew your certificate.

-``certbot renew --standalone --pre-hook "service nginx stop" --post-hook "service nginx start"``
+``certbot renew --pre-hook "service nginx stop" --post-hook "service nginx start"``

 This will stop Nginx so standalone can bind to the necessary ports and then restart Nginx after the plugin is finished.
 The hooks will only be